KnightOS/kernel/README.md

 Simply run `make [target]` to build the kernel.
 The default target, when omitted, is `TI84pSE`.
 This will produce a kernel image in the `bin/` directory.
 This will also generate a `kernel.inc` file, which you can use to link your userspace with the kernel.

-You may also run `make all` to build all platforms at once.
+Run `make clean` before trying to switch platforms.

 ## Usage